Revisiting Q-ball Interactions with Matters: Implication for Nucleon Scattering with Q-ball

+Meanwhile, the energy cost is $\omega \simeq 20 \, \mathrm{MeV} \left( 10 \, \mathrm{fm} / R \right)$.
 As shown in the previous section, the nucleon can be reflected as the anti-nucleon only when the scattering process can pay the energy cost $3 \times 2 \omega$.
 It is impossible to emit the anti-nucleon due to the energy cost.
-Meanwhile, it would be possible that a constituent quark inside nucleon is reflected as an anti-quark since it has a momentum of $\Lambda_\mathrm{QCD} \simeq 200 \,\mathrm{MeV}$, which can be larger than the energy cost $2 \omega$.
+Meanwhile, it would be possible that a constituent quark inside a nucleon is reflected as an anti-quark since it has a momentum of $\Lambda_\mathrm{QCD} \simeq 200 \,\mathrm{MeV}$, which can be larger than the energy cost $2 \omega$.
 Due to the linear potential by the strong interaction, the single anti-quark emission is prohibited.
-This process can be interpreted as the nucleon absorption with the pion emission.
-In this case, the Q-ball is in an excited state, which can decay into the stable configuration after emitting a nucleon or pions.
-Since our treatment does not incorporate such a back-reaction process, it is beyond the scope of this work.
+This process can be interpreted as excitation of the Q-ball via the nucleon absorption.
+The excited (or intermediate) Q-ball can decay into the more stable configuration after emitting a nucleon or pions (note that the relaxed Q-ball configuration is fermionic rather than bosonic in the latter case).
+Since our treatment does not incorporate such a back-reaction process, studying it is beyond the scope of this work.

-Other channels for the nucleon scattering, with conversion into pions or a nucleon, would charge up and down the Q-ball.
-Once the Q-ball is negatively charged, the Coulomb interaction between proton and Q-ball is attractive, and the charged Q-ball scatters with protons until the Q-ball is positively charged.
+The nucleon scattering, with conversion into pions or a nucleon, would charge up and down the Q-ball.
+If the Q-ball is negatively charged, the Coulomb interaction between proton and Q-ball is attractive, and the charged Q-ball scatters with protons until the Q-ball is positively charged, which is an attractor for the following reason.
 Let assume that the Q-ball has the radius $R$ and the electromagnetic (positive) charge $Z_Q$.
 The maximal charge of the Q-ball that can scatter with proton is classically determined when the Coulomb potential equals to the kinetic energy of proton.
 Then, we find the maximal charge of the Q-ball:

-Here, $m_N$ is the nucleon mass, $\alpha^{-1} \simeq 137$ is the fine structure constant, and $v$ denotes the relative velocity of the nucleon and the Q-ball.
+Here, $\alpha^{-1} \simeq 137$ is the fine structure constant.
 Even if the charge is larger than the maximal value, the Q-ball scatters with the proton via the tunneling, and the scattering cross section between the proton and the Q-ball is suppressed by the Coulomb barrier.
 The scattering wave function is estimated by the WKB approximation in this case.
-In the limit of the small DM velocity limit, the Coulomb barrier factor for the wave function is approximately given by
+In the limit of the small DM velocity limit, the Coulomb barrier factor for the wave function is approximately given by (see Ref.~\cite{2015lqm..book.....W})

 Here, $R_2 > R$ denotes the point where the kinetic energy equals to the potential energy,

 The Coulomb barrier suppresses the scattering cross section as far as the Q-ball radius satisfies $R \lesssim R_2$.
 The scattering cross section consists of the geometric one and the Coulomb barrier factor, and we find